 This article has provided a glimpse of the typologies of senior entrepreneurs based on prior studies.
 In general, there are thirteen types of senior entrepreneurs driven by extrinsic or intrinsic motivations.
 Specifically, constrained, rational, natural, unavoidable, older, lifestyle, active agers, autonomy seekers, and communitarians are among the senior entrepreneurs driven by intrinsic motivation.
 On the other hand, reluctant, accidental, non-entrepreneur, and necessity entrepreneurs are 'pushed' to be senior entrepreneurs based on extrinsic motivation.
-Therefore, researchers could use the existing typologies to find the type of senior entrepreneurs that is deemed suitable or suggest a new typology that does not fit the current existing typologies of senior entrepreneurs.
+Therefore, researchers could use the existing typologies to find the type of senior entrepreneurs that is deemed suitable or suggest a new typology that does not fit the current existing typologies of senior entrepreneurs based on the motivation of senior entrepreneurs.